underscorefunk/build-apps-with-rust/src/ui/conditional_display_and_the_show_macro.md

 ### The `<Show>` tag in the `view!` macro

 Leptos provides a conditional tag to make this a bit more straight forward.
 The show tag also offers some optimizations.
 It will not processes branches that are already active if no changes have been made.
-Raw `if` statements will evaluate their their predicate and evaluate their success scopes each time.
+Raw `if` statements will evaluate their predicate and evaluate their success scopes each time.
 More details can be found in the [official documentation](https://docs.rs/leptos/latest/leptos/fn.Show.html).

 The `<Show>` tag requires two properties, both of which are closures.
 - when: A cosure for the predicate.
 It will be run to see if it is true or not.
 If true, the children of the `<Show>` tag will be printed.